 - Slice cheese into bite-sized pieces.
 Provide a clean wire cheese cutter or a narrow cheese knife for self-service.

-- To keep things simple, it is better to cut the cheese beforehand.
-If you do cut the cheese before serving, make sure to use a covering like a glass dome or a sheet of clear plastic to keep the cheese from drying out.
+- To keep things simple, it is better to slice the cheese beforehand.
+Use a covering like a glass dome or a sheet of clear plastic to keep the cheese from drying out before consuming.

-Keep a cover over the soft cheese when it is not being served in order to keep the cheese cool and keep out bugs and dust.
+- Keep a cover over the soft cheese when it is not being served in order to keep the cheese cool and keep out bugs and dust.

 Accompaniments to Cheese

 - Pair cheese with other delicious flavors like bread, fruit, nuts, or honey.
 Cheese and crackers is a traditional treat, but if cheese is served with wine or beer, provide bread in place of crackers.
 The yeast in warm, soft bread will complement the beer or wine most divinely.
 Try a bread such as ciabatta or a sourdough baguette, torn into small pieces comparable in size to the cheese slices.
 Experiment with flavors and find your favorites.

 - If fruit slices will accompany the cheese, apple and pear are great choices with soft cheeses or mild hard cheeses.
 Stronger fruit flavors like grape or peach pair better with strong, crumbly, and pungent cheeses.
 The fruit flavors shouldn't overtake the cheese; rather, they should complement and add to it.